Key Takeaways:

 Brooklyn Homes Under $1M on StreetEasy Article continues below

-The period between signing and closing is all about waiting on the bank and the co-op or condo board.
+The time between signing and closing is all about waiting on the bank and the co-op or condo board.
 Generally, there’s an evaluation by the board, plus various inspections, appraisals, and walk-throughs.
 It can take a while — as in, months — and depends on if it’s a co-op or condo, how you’re financing the purchase, and other factors.

 Queens Homes Under $1M on StreetEasy Article continues below

-What to Expect at Closing
+What to expect at closing

 Ready to buy a home in NYC?